Pratap (1993 film)

-Pratap (/prəθɑːp/) is a 1993 Indian Tamil-language action film written, directed and produced by Arjun.
-The film stars himself, Khushbu, Janagaraj, Devan and Rocky.
+Pratap (/prəθɑːp/) is a 1993 Indian Tamil-language action film written, directed and produced by Arjun via Sree Raam Films International.
+The film stars Arjun himself, Khushbu, Janagaraj, Devan and Rocky.
 It was released on 16 April 1993.

 Plot

-Prathap is released from prison, and he learns that his sister Priya is missing.
-After initial efforts, Prathap finds Priya in a mental asylum and learns that she was the witness behind the crimes committed by brothers: Vimal Raj, Michael Raj and Alex Raj.
-Priya finally recovers and she reports Raj brothers' crimes to the media and an arrest warrant is issued.
-However, the Raj brothers corner Priya and finish her, which enrages Prathap.
-Prathap finally finishes the Raj brothers after an intense combat, thus avenging Priya's death.
+Pratap is released from prison, and he learns that his sister Priya is missing.
+After initial efforts, Pratap finds Priya in a mental asylum and learns that she was the witness behind the crimes committed by brothers: Vimal, Michael and Alex Raj.
+Priya finally recovers and she reports the Raj brothers' crimes to the media and an arrest warrant is issued.
+However, the Raj brothers corner Priya and kill her, which enrages Pratap.
+He finally kills the Raj brothers after an intense combat, thus avenging his sister, Priya's death.

 Soundtrack

 The music was composed by Maragathamani, with lyrics by Vairamuthu.
 For the Telugu dubbed version Muta Rowdy, all lyrics were written by Rajasri.
-The song "En Kannanukku Kadhal" is based on Maragathamani's own song "Repalle Murali" from Telugu film Allari Mogudu.